 Mulching the soil around your sunflowers will have several benefits.
 First, it will help keep the soil moist and cool which is useful for protecting the roots of your plants.
 Second, mulching helps deter weeds naturally.
 If weeds crop up around your sunflowers, it's better to remove them by hand than to use toxic chemicals.
 Some weeds, such as bindweed or morning glories, tend to strangle plants when left unchecked and will need to be removed.

 Slugs and snails can destroy sunflowers before they've even had a chance to bloom.
 You can protect against them by using natural slug traps (inverted grapefruit hulls, beer traps, and similar systems) or by sprinkling the soil around your plants with crushed eggshells.
 Insects like aphids and thrips can damage sunflowers, especially when the plants are young.
 Use a non-toxic, pollinator friendly product such as Earth's Ally Insect Control to repel and prevent infestations of soft-bodied insects.

 If you're gathering sunflowers for decorative purposes, wait until they're fully opened before cutting them.
 Once the flowers are indoors and out of direct sunlight, they tend not to open much.
 You can ensure that the blossoms last a long time by placing the stems in slightly salty water.

 As well as being beautiful, sunflowers are useful -- their seeds are healthy and can be used in many delicious recipes.
 If you're growing sunflowers for the seed, wait until the heads of the sunflowers have begun to droop, and the seeds have turned yellow.
 At this point, you can cut off the whole head.

 It's especially important to use organic products if you're planning to bring the flowers into your house, and even more so if you want to consume the sunflower seeds.
-Only use non-toxic preparations that are free from harmful chemicals.
-EARTH’S ALLY Insect and Disease Control products are OMRI Listed® for use in organic gardening and safe for use on consumables.
+Non-toxic solutions that are free from harsh chemicals, like Earth's Ally Insect Control and Disease Control sprays, are OMRI Listed® for use in organic gardening and safe for use on consumables.